Westminster Abbey Entry Tickets

 What can you see inside Westminster Abbey?

 Westminster Abbey has been the coronation church since 1066 and the burial place of more than 3,000 monarchs, poets, scientists and statesmen.
-A single ticket reaches the highlights below, while the Cloisters, the octagonal Chapter House, the Pyx Chamber and College Garden open onto quieter medieval corners covered by the same entry.
+A single ticket reaches the highlights below:

 Plan your visit in advance